 - Interpretive signs allow even casual visitors to observe and understand aquatic wildlife and habitat.

 The Cove serves 75,000 family members who take part in on-site programs, as well as thousands of students from Chicago Public Schools and other school districts.
 It is also an ideal site to host Camp CBG groups, Scouts, and participants in the Garden's Science Career Continuum programs.
 More than 1,000 teachers from early childhood through high school visit the Cove annually through teacher development programs aimed at improving environmental education.
 Visitors are welcome during Garden hours.

-The Kleinman Family Cove was made possible by the generous support of the Kleinman Family.
+The Kleinman Family Cove is made possible by the generous support of the Annette and Bernard Kleinman Family.